kevmck451/phase_array_fossn/FPGA/readme.md

 # Setup and Maintenance for the DE10-Nano

-1. First Time Setup Instructions
+First Time Setup Instructions
-2. Interacting with the DE10-Nano
+1. Programming Environment Setup
+2. Building SD Card Image
+3. First Connection to DE10-Nano

+Developing and Maintenance
+1. Updating OS Packages
+2. Library update maintenance
+3. Rebuilding software changes

 ---
-# 1. First Time Setup Instructions
+# First Time Setup Instructions
 - Building the necessary files for operating the DE10 Nano must be done with:
   - a pc with an intel processor running linux
   - Ubuntu is recommended, but other variants like lubuntu can work